TimeStorm Communications grew out of a prickly situation known as the Great Recession.

 - I write in the active sense, which makes content easier to read and digest.
 Here’s a great explanation about active vs. passive voice in writing from the University of Wisconsin.

 - I arrange content to make it easier to see on mobile.
 Most people today read on their smartphones.
-Long paragraphs and sentences doesn’t work on the small screen.
+Long paragraphs and sentences don’t work on the small screen.
 It’s easier to see and read content with a lot of white space around it.

 - I produce usable content.
 Instead of obsessing over keywords, I think about what your potential customers are asking for.
 Google is looking for useful content that answers the questions typed in.